chovanecadam/cybersecurity/osint/README.md

 ### Custom Search Engine

-Google allows you to create custom search engine, which will allow you to easily search selected sites (only social media for example), exclude sites from your search, or use several search operators.
-Only top 100 results are shown.
+Google allows you to create a custom search engine, which will allow you to easily search selected sites (only social media for example), exclude sites from your search, or use several search operators.
+Only the top 100 results are shown.
 Google also offers JSON API.
 You can create a custom search engine on [google.com/cse](https://google.com/cse).

 ### examples